nass600/portiere/README.md

 # Vhost Builder #

-Symfony2 Console command to handle virtual hosts creation and deletion for a Symfony project.
+Symfony2 Console command to handle virtual hosts creation and deletion for a Symfony project in a Unix machine.

+It is designed for development environments, do not use it in production.

-*Warning!!
-This is a work in progress*
+__Warning!!
+This is a work in progress__

 [![Build Status](https://api.travis-ci.org/nass600/vhost-builder.svg?branch=master)](https://travis-ci.org/nass600/vhost-builder)
 [![Latest Stable Version](https://poser.pugx.org/nass600/vhost-builder/v/stable.png)](https://packagist.org/packages/nass600/vhost-builder)